kanishkyadav47/axby/README.md

 ###  To Run Locally

 1. cd to the project directory.
-2.  `mvn package spring-boot:repackage` creates runnable jar.
+2.  `mvn package` creates runnable jar.
 3. `java -jar target/axby-0.0.1-SNAPSHOT.jar` launches the application listening on port 8080.